zibonbadi/liquidms/README.md

 USAGE
 -----

-liquidMS is able to mirror server listings of any API-compliant SRB2 HTTP V1 master server within it's own server database.
-This is called the "superset mirror" concept and it divides it's servers into two categories:

-The room *Universe* is defined as all servers stored within a liquidMS node's corresponding database, both internal and remote fetched.
+The room *Universe* is defined as all servers stored within a LiquidMS node's corresponding database, both internal and remote fetched.

-The room *World* is defined as all servers uniquely registered to the database and it's responses will be automatically generated by liquidMS.
+The room *World* is defined as all servers uniquely registered to the database and it's responses will be automatically generated by LiquidMS.
 In order to host local rooms, one must register these in their database manually with an ID between 2 and 99.
 This was a deliberate security measure to avoid unauthorized remote database fiddling in distributed setups.
 Room ID 1 is reserved for World and remains ignored.

-All rooms with an id of 100+ will be reserved to be automatically generated by liquidMS depending on the origin and designated room of all remote servers within it's database.
+All rooms with an id of 100+ will be reserved to be automatically generated by LiquidMS depending on the origin and designated room of all remote servers within it's database.
 These will be regularly deleted and rebuilt so don't even attempt to set up a room in this range, it's not worth it.

+When enabled, LiquidMS nodes also offer an integrated web-based server browser over the route `/liquidms/browse`.
+This way players are able to check for the status of netgames known to the LiquidMS node without need of launching the game.

-### Hosting a liquidMS node
+### Hosting a LiquidMS node

-liquidMS is able to mirror server listings of any API-compliant SRB2 HTTP V1 master server within it's own server database.

-To allow for load balancing optimized network architectures and maximum possible uptime, liquidMS was designed with three layers of components in mind:
+LiquidMS is able to mirror server listings of any API-compliant SRB2 HTTP V1 master server within it's own server database.
+This is called the "superset mirror" concept and needs to be kept in mind when hosting a LiquidMS node.
+Furthermore, to allow for load balanced network architectures and maximum possible uptime, LiquidMS was designed with three layers of operation in mind:

 1. The *ODBC Database* at the core.
-Think of it as the model to liquidMS, being responsible for managing all hosted data.
-For security, we deliberately left management of world rooms and banned server subnets to the database server administrator as to guarantee consistency across a ring of first party liquidMS nodes in terms of authorization and API I/O.
+Think of it as the model to LiquidMS, being responsible for managing all hosted data.
+For security, we deliberately left management of world rooms and banned servers to the database server administrator as to guarantee consistency across a LiquidMS network in terms of authorization and API I/O.
-2. *First party liquidMS nodes* to supply a V1 compatible API for registering worldwide netgames and joining the universe.
-These nodes are also responsible for fetching universe netgames into the ODBC database, due to their need for an authorized database access.
+2. *LiquidMS nodes* provide a V1 compatible API for registering worldwide netgames and supplying the universewide netgames.
+These nodes can also be used for fetching universe netgames into the ODBC database, due to their need for an authorized database access.
 More on the concept of fetching down below.
-3. *Universe servers* and *snitches* to provide the first party liquidMS nodes and by extension the database with universewide netgames.
+3. *Universe servers* and *snitches* provide LiquidMS nodes and by extension the database with external universewide netgame data to be mirrored.
 More on the concept of snitching down below.

-liquidMS supports banning of servers through use of the database table `bans`, consisting of the fields `host`, `subnetmask` and `expire`.
+LiquidMS supports banning of servers through use of the database table `bans`, consisting of the fields `host`, `subnetmask` and `expire`.
 As the names suggest, it allows administrators to ban ranges of IPs based on *subnet masks* rather than traditional numeric ranges.
 This allows for more